Softmotions/ncms/ncms-docs/ncms-docs-en/doc/db/db2.rst

 DB2 Installation
 ----------------
-IBM DB2 Express-C is free powerful DBMS.
+IBM DB2 Express-C is a free powerful DBMS.
 It is enough to run a single copy of ηCMS for dozens of complex sites.
 To install and configure DB2 refer to the `IBM documentation <http://www.ibm.com/support/knowledgecenter/SSEPGG_11.1.0/com.ibm.db2.luw.welcome.doc/doc/welcome.html>`_.

-Below are steps needed to install the DB2 Express-C `v11.1` on Ubuntu Linux
+Below are steps needed to install DB2 Express-C `v11.1` on Ubuntu Linux

 Installing DB2 on Ubuntu
 ************************